 Old reed beds.

-Short catch time.
+Short fishing time.

 Keys, springs.

-shallow bays
+Shallow bays

 Traditionalism